 Here are some of the most popular hiking trails and destinations in Colorado:

-1. Hanging Lake, Glenwood Springs: This short but steep one-mile hike takes hikers to a stunning turquoise lake.
+- Hanging Lake, Glenwood Springs: This short but steep one-mile hike takes hikers to a stunning turquoise lake.
 Hikers can take a dip in Glenwood’s local hot springs to soothe their muscles after a long day of exploring.
+Learn more about the benefits of steep hiking trails.

 Learn more about our other favorite hikes in Colorado